fieldtrip/website/workshop/baci2017/preprocessing.md

 ## Description of the experimental data

-For the EEG source reconstruction workshop we recorded a single subject to allow you to work through all basic steps involved in EEG analysis: _from event related averaging to forward and inverse problem_.
+For the EEG source reconstruction workshop we recorded a single subject to allow you to work through all basic steps involved in EEG analysis: _from event-related averaging to forward and inverse problem_.

 ### Somatosensory Evoked Potentials (SEPs)